bioinfo-core-BGU/neatseq-flow-modules/docs/source/Workflow_docs/Metagenomics.rst

 The workflow uses two approaches:

-1. Analysis of the raw reads.
+1. Analysis of the raw reads and
-2. Assembly of the reads and analysis of the assembled contigs
+2. assembly of the reads and analysis of the assembled contigs.

 **Developed as part of a study led by Prof. Jacob Moran-Gilad.**